England | Scotland | Wales | Northern Ireland | Ireland

 The VillageWest HallamIlkeston, DE7 6GRTel: 0115 944 0088

-Please note the Practice will be closed for training from 1.00pm on the following days:
+The Practice will be closed for all business on the following days from 1pm:

 If you need to speak to a doctor urgently, please dial 111 for the out of hours service.